CadQuery/cadquery/doc/free-func.rst

 Placement
 ---------

-Placement and creation of arrays is possible using `move` and `moved`.
+Placement and creation of arrays is possible using :meth:`~cadquery.Shape.move` and :meth:`~cadquery.Shape.moved`.

 .. cadquery::